entrepeneur4lyf/mcpi/README.md

 - Generic operation handlers (SEARCH, GET, LIST)
 - Referral relationships between services
 - Chrome extension for automatic MCPI detection and interaction
+- Hello Protocol for efficient AI-website introduction

+## Hello Protocol Extension

+The Hello Protocol is a key extension that enables AI agents to efficiently understand websites without having to process entire sites:

+- **Efficient Introduction**: Server-side AI introduces itself with key information about the website
+- **Contextualized Responses**: Websites can customize their introduction based on the visitor's context
+- **Capability Advertising**: Immediately informs AI agents about available tools and capabilities
+- **SEO for AI**: Enables websites to optimize for AI agent discovery with customizable introduction content

+With Hello Protocol, AI agents can quickly learn about:
+- Who the website represents
+- What products or services they offer
+- Key capabilities available through the API
+- Primary topics and expertise areas

+See the [Hello Protocol Documentation](https://mcpintegrate.com/hello-protocol) for implementation details.

 ## Plugin Architecture